dylan-lang/opendylan/README.txt

   sudo cpan XML::Parser

-Download, make, and install the Boehm garbage collection library.
+Install the Boehm garbage collection library.
 On the Mac, Open Dylan uses that instead of the MPS library.
-I used the following configure settings:
+You can use a package manager or download, make, and install it directly.
+I have used the following configure settings:

   ./configure --enable-parallel-mark --enable-threads=posix
     --enable-large-config --enable-gc-debug USE_I686_PREFETCH=1